The Spanish River &

 Below Cedar Rapids the river moves at a more leisurely pace with calm sections & gentle swifts.
 At the north end of Cedar Rapids & Reynolds Creek there is an opportunity to explore some good examples of old growth forest.

-When crossing Agnew Lake at the sound end of the river, stiff winds can be encountered; early mornings or evenings are ideal times to cross.
+When crossing Agnew Lake at the south end of the river, stiff winds can be encountered; early mornings or evenings are ideal times to cross.

 For those wishing to do sections of both branches, the Snake River & a final portage into First Lake connects the two.